CliffordAnderson/CS1000/readme.md

   - Palindrome Checker

 #### September 6 - Privacy and Information Hiding
+*Guest Lecturer: Melissa Mallon, Director of the Peabody Library and Director of Teaching and Learning, Vanderbilt University Library*

 *Coding assignment 1 due at the beginning of class*

 - Read: Hal Abelson, Ken Ledeen, and Harry Lewis, "Naked in the Sunlight: Privacy Lost, Privacy Abandoned ," Chapter 2 of *Blown to Bits: Your Life, Liberty, and Happiness after the Digital Explosion* (Upper Saddle River, NJ: Addison-Wesley, 2008)